-- E_d = Actual VOM emissions for the day in units of kg/day (lbs/day), - i = Subscript denoting the specific coating applied, - n = Total number of surface coatings as applied in the can coating operation, - V_i = Volume of each coating as applied for the day in units of l/day (gal/day) of coating (minus water and any compounds which are specifically exempted from the definition of VOM), - C; = The VOM content of each coating as applied in units of kg VOM/l (lbs VOM/gal) of coating (minus water and any compounds which are specifically exempted from the definition of VOM), and - F_i = Fraction, by weight, of VOM emissions from the surface coating, reduced or prevented from being emitted to the ambient air.
+- E_d = Actual VOM emissions for the day in units of kg/day (lbs/day), - i = Subscript denoting the specific coating applied, - V_i = Volume of each coating as applied for the day in units of 1/day (gal/day) of coating (minus water and any compounds which are specifically exempted from the definition of VOM), - F_i = Fraction, by weight, of VOM emissions from the surface coating, reduced or prevented from being emitted to the ambient air.
 This is the overall efficiency of the capture system and control device. - 2) The coating line is equipped with a capture system and control device that provide 75 percent reduction in the overall emissions of VOM from the coating line and the control device has a 90 percent efficiency.